schregsimone/portfolio/_posts/animation/2017-02-04-clumsy-girl.md

 ---

 <p class="post-content">As part of the animation class we had to design a character and animate it in three different gifs.
-I chose to draw a mini-me and make her a bit clumsy but happy.</p>
+I chose to draw a clumsy mini-me.</p>

 <img class="post-img" src="../../../../img/animation/02_little_girl_1.jpg" width="100%">
 <img class="post-img" src="../../../../img/animation/02_little_girl_3.gif" width="100%">